 - 1. Secretarial Standards issued by the Institute of Company Secretaries of India. - 2.
-Provisions SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Provision of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above, wherever applicable to the Company.
+During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, Guidelines, Standards, etc. mentioned above except in following: